 - Pool plastering costs between $4-$7 per square foot and can take up to 10 days to apply.

 Pool plastering is the last step in creating a concrete pool before filling it in with water.
 Pool plastering involves a smooth layer of plaster applied to the concrete surface of the pool.
 The plaster acts as a final seal to create a watertight coverage between the concrete and pool water.

-Pool plastering is also a way to change the appearance of your pool water and match your desired aesthetics.
+Pool plastering with unique colors and texture is also a great way to change the appearance of your pool water and match your desired aesthetics.

 Should I Plaster My Pool?

 There are many benefits to plastering your pool.
 Plastering your pool adds a protective layer to your pool and will lengthen the lifespan of your pool surface.
 In addition, it is one of the more economical methods of sealing pool surfaces.